 The Yolo Bypass is a flood bypass to divert Sacramento River flow out of the main channel during winter and spring flood events.
-The Fremont Weir and Sacramento Weir are located on the Sacramento River and can be opened to relieve over 500,000 cfs from the Sacramento River, protecting property, levees, and other structures from damage.
+The Fremont Wier and Sacramento Wier are located on the Sacramento River and can be opened to relieve over 500,000 cfs from the Sacramento River, protecting property, levees, and other structures from damage.
 Cache Creek, which flows from Clear Lake, drains through the bypass year-round and in all years.
 Cache Creek is high in mercury due to historic mercury mining and contamination in the Clear Lake and Cache Creek watershed.
-The Yolo Bypass receives high levels of mercury from Cache Creek, from legacy mercury mines in the coastal range draining into the Sacramento River, and from the American River where mercury was used as part of the gold mining process in the Sierra Nevada mountains (Alpers et al. 2013).
+The Yolo Bypass receives high levels of mercury from Cache Creek, from legacy mercury mines in the coastal range draining into the Sacramento River, and from the American River where mercury was used as part of the gold mining process in the Sierra Nevada mountains (Alpers 2014).

 Land use in the bypass is primarily managed wetlands, both agricultural rice growing and nonagricultural wetlands (of which some are permanently and others seasonally inundated).
 Seasonal inundation increases methylation rates, as organic matter in recently oxidized soils is correlated with higher methylation rates.
 The water is relatively shallow, which facilitates temperature increases (and decreases), and the residence time can be high, leading to conditions conducive to methylation.
-The ratio of the rate of methylation to the rate of demethylation in shallow sediments is higher in warm temperatures than in cooler temperature (SWRCB 2017b).
+The ratio of methylation rate to demethylation rate in shallow sediments is higher in warm temperatures than in cooler temperature (SWRCB 2017b).

-Studies conducted by the U.S. Geological Survey (USGS) in 2007-2014 investigated mercury and methylmercury in surface water, sediment, pore water, plants, and biota in the Yolo Bypass (Alpers et al. 2013).
+Studies conducted by the USGS in 2007-2014 investigated mercury and methylmercury in surface water, sediment, pore water, plants, and biota in the Yolo Bypass (Alpers et al. 2014).
 They made conclusions regarding concentrations and biogeochemical processes in the wetland surface waters, exports of mercury and methylmercury, sediments, and photodegradation.
 One of the primary findings of this work was the extremely high concentrations of methylmercury in water that was drained from agricultural rice fields.

 Both permanently and seasonally inundated floodplains provide excellent habitat value, particularly for rearing juvenile salmon.
-The Yolo Bypass is also along The Pacific Flyway and hosts numerous special-status wildlife such as giant garter snake, bald eagles, and Swainson's hawks, among others.
+The Yolo Bypass is also along The Pacific Flyway, and hosts numerous other special-status wildlife such as giant garter snake, bald eagles, and Swainson's hawks, among others.
 Studies have shown that juvenile chinook salmon in the Yolo Bypass grow faster than those in the Sacramento River, but also accumulate more methylmercury than fish in the river.
 Although, fish accumulate less methylmercury in wet years when flow in the Bypass is dominated by Sacramento River water than in most years when Cache Creek is the primary source of flow (Henery et al. 2010).